French Food 101: A List of Foods You Must Try During Your First Trip to Paris

 Consider yourself more of an adventurous type when it comes to food?
 Well, Paris or France, in general, offers plenty of ‘strange’ foods that you may not be able to get back home.
 Escargot is one of those examples.
 Though it may not be for everyone, it is a very popular dish in France and can easily be found in the menus of most Parisian restaurants.
 It consists of snails that are cooked in butter, garlic, and parsley.
 The result is tender snail meat immersed in finger-licking sauce that will spoil your taste buds!

 Hungry for a quick yet hearty and savory meal?
 A Croque Monsieur is calling your name!
-This dish is essentially a crispy grilled ham and cheese sandwich and topped with a poached egg.
+This dish is essentially a crispy grilled ham and cheese sandwich.
 Though it may sound simple, the taste is anything but.

 It makes a great satisfying lunch or a heavy snack, especially when you have a particularly busy day and don’t have much time.
-If you’re not particularly fond of eggs, you can also opt for the Croque-Madame, which is essentially the same sandwich sans the poached egg.
+But if you are fond of eggs, you can also opt for the Croque-Madame, which is essentially the same sandwich with a poached egg on top.

 Other than its delicious cuisine, France is also renowned for producing some of the world’s finest wines.
 So while you’re there, why not join a wine holiday in France?